huggingface/blog/benchmark-2021-part1.md

 <!-- ![Non-Uniform Memory Access and Uniform Memory Access architectures](assets/19_benchmark_2021_part1/imgs/UMA_NUMA.png) -->

-In order to fully exploit the potential of such beefy machine, we need to ensure our model instances are correctly dispatched across all the **physical** cores on all sockets along with enforcing memory allocation to be "NUMA-aware".
+In order to fully utilize the potential of such a beefy machine, we need to ensure our model instances are correctly dispatched across all the **physical** cores on all sockets along with enforcing memory allocation to be "NUMA-aware".

 On Linux, NUMA's process configuration can be tuned through `numactl` which provides an interface to bind a process to a